This is an update of fran’s post.

 How do you find a job?

 Another great place to learn about the various jobs on campus is at the student employment fair.
-This normally happens in person but this year it’s going to be virtual!!!!!
 If you’re hoping to get a good job on campus, the sort of job that looks great on a resume and that you can probably do your homework during do? not? miss? this?
-The fair is happening on September 3rd from 1:30-3:30, with Zoom details yet to be posted.
+It usually happens within the first couple weeks of the semester; at this time no details about timing for Fall 2021 have been published.

 Another tip for finding jobs is to go talk to professors.
 Go to office hours and get to know them since from time to time they will be on the lookout for students to help with research projects they are working on or their colleagues are working on.

-As I mentioned earlier, Bon Apetit is a big employer on campus, although this year perhaps not so much.
+Bon Apetit is a big employer on campus, although this year perhaps not so much, depending on COVID protocols.
 Another name in foodservice employment on campus is Wes Wings (Swings).

 Another big employer is the Center for the Arts (CFA), they offer a wide variety of jobs so be sure to talk to them at the job fair to learn more.

 Departments too host office job opportunities.
-Usually these jobs are reserved first for majors in that department, but even if you’re not a major (or you’re undecided) it’s worth keeping an eye out on department websites (maybe Handshake as well this year?) since these jobs usually consist of doing your homework and occasionally scanning books for professors.
+Usually these jobs are reserved first for majors in that department, but even if you’re not a major (or you’re undecided) it’s worth keeping an eye out on department websites (and maybe Handshake?) since these jobs usually consist of doing your homework and occasionally scanning books for professors.

-Library jobs function similarly in this regard, although there may be fewer of these this year and they’re quite competitive to get.
+Library jobs function similarly in this regard, although they’re quite competitive to get.

 The Sustainability Office also offers 24 jobs and internships.
 WesWell, Wesleyan’s student health education program, also offers jobs and internships.
 This just goes to show how opportunities are scattered around, so getting to know professors in areas you’re interested in will help you find these less clear jobs.